Carmen Zolman

 "The biggest Nike apparel innovation since Dri-FIT."

 Five years in development, Nike Forward rewrote the rules of fleece construction.
 By hacking industrial punch-needle machines to turn fiber directly into textile — bypassing traditional knit and woven processes — the platform achieved a 75% reduction in carbon footprint compared to conventional knit fleece.
 Built on 70% recycled content and designed from the start for circularity, Nike Forward became the most significant sustainability-led material innovation in Nike's apparel history.
+As VP of Innovation Apparel Design, I led the team behind the platform — setting the vision, sponsoring the multi-year material development, and partnering with manufacturing and business leaders to bring it from concept to global launch.

 Role

-VP, Innovation Apparel Design — Platform Lead
+VP, Innovation Apparel Design

 Platform Type